broadinstitute/checklists.github.io/manual_incident_checklist.md

 ### What are manual incidents?

-Manual incidents are triggered when a production outage occurs but does not set off any of our automated alerts.
-Incidents are defined in our Service Level Agreements(SLAs).
+Manual incidents are triggered when a production outage occurs but does not set off any of our on-call alerts.
 They can be reported by users, found in test runs, or caught by our own interactions in Terra.

-## Step 1
-**Use the [SLA Definitions](https://docs.google.com/spreadsheets/d/1Qcfve-nHlS0Udq31nZlfwBDjguhsJ8sxm0Q7RqfZM8o/edit#gid=1440345288) to identify if the issue is a production incident.**
+**We define [production incidents](https://docs.google.com/spreadsheets/d/1Qcfve-nHlS0Udq31nZlfwBDjguhsJ8sxm0Q7RqfZM8o/edit#gid=1440345288) in our incident response SLA.**  Production incidents need to be remediated in accordance to our SLA (meaning in a timely manor).
+Use the definitions to judge if the issue you're seeing is a production incident.
+As a rule of thumb, incidents are _actively_ blocking users from functionality we have already delivered.

-If you would define the issue as "Blocker" or "Critical" and it is NOT already being investigated (check the #workbench-oncall and #workbench-resilience channels), follow the steps below:
+If you think you've discovered what is or could be an incident, follow the steps below:

 ## If it's after hours
 - <input type='checkbox'> **Type `/pd trigger` in any Slack channel to manually trigger a PagerDuty alert.**